 EARS-ASCAT Service Specification

-Metop-A and Metop-B, as shown on the tables on the Regional Data Service/EARS webpage.
+Metop-A, Metop-B and Metop-C*, as shown on the tables on the Regional Data Service/EARS webpage.

 - Level 1 by EUMETSAT based on EPS Core Ground Segment processing s/w

 - Level 2 by KNMI using the operational OSI SAF processing s/w